SovereignCloudStack/cephadm-rookify-testsetup/README.md

 ### Virtualbox

-Vagrant is running on virtualbox per default.
+Vagrant is running on Virtualbox per default.
 The current [Vagrantfile](./Vagrantfile) can be configured to use `virtualbox` as a provisioner.
 You can set this in the environment file `envrc.dist`.
 For more settings see vagrants [documentation](https://developer.hashicorp.com/vagrant/docs/vagrantfile).

 ### Libvirt Plugin

-That being said, it should be noted that the usage of the libvirt-provider plugin might lead to complications.
-In order to install the right version of the libvirt-plugin refer to the [documentation here](https://vagrant-libvirt.github.io/vagrant-libvirt/).
+The usage of the `libvirt-provider` plugin is supported and used per default.
+Its installation might lead to complications though: In order to install the right version of the libvirt-plugin refer to the [documentation here](https://vagrant-libvirt.github.io/vagrant-libvirt/).
 If the solution in the documentation do not work, you might consider using a lower version of vagrant (e.g. as of 21-11-2024 version 2.4.1 is working well on my fedora host).

 ### Ansible Plugin

-For provisioning the vagrant-ansible plugin is used.
+For provisioning the `vagrant-ansible` plugin is used.

 ## Setup